 Here then, are things to keep in mind.
 We now have laws intended to protect us from our own potential stupidity, such as chatting on the phone while driving.
 We all know it's a bad idea, and dangerous, but many continue to do so.

-- Turning around to look at/yell at/slap at kids in the backseat
+- Turning around to discipline kids in the backseat

 - Arguing with a passenger (of any age!)

 - Reading a map

 - Looking away from the road to fiddle with music controls